 The following courses are NOT RECOMMENDED as spring semester only courses: AP Environmental Science, AP Physics B, AP Biology, AP Calculus AB, AP Calculus BC, AP United States History, AP European History, AP World History, AP Chemistry.

 TRY alumni are accepted to colleges and universities across North America, ranging from public universities to Ivy League universities.
-Our alumni are studying at or have graduated from: American University, Boston University, Bowling Green, Brandeis University, Bryn Mawr College, Columbia University, George Washington University, Hampshire College, Harvard University, Hunter College, Indiana University, List College (JTS), Loyola College, McGill University, Mt.
-Holyoke College, Northwestern University, Ohio State University, Sarah Lawrence College, Skidmore College, Stern College, Binghamton University, University of Central Florida, University of Connecticut, University of Illinois Urbana-Champaign, University of Judaism, University of Maryland, University of Maryland-College Park, University of Michigan, University of Pittsburgh, University of Rhode Island, University of Southern California, Washington University, York University, IDC Herzliya and more.
+Our alumni are studying at or have graduated from: American University, Boston University, Bowling Green, Brandeis University, Bryn Mawr College, Columbia University, George Washington University, Hampshire College, Harvard University, Hunter College, Indiana University, IDC Herzliya, List College (JTS), Loyola College, McGill University, Mt.
+Holyoke College, Northwestern University, Ohio State University, Sarah Lawrence College, Skidmore College, Stern College, Binghamton University, University of Central Florida, University of Connecticut, University of Illinois Urbana-Champaign, University of Judaism, University of Maryland, University of Maryland-College Park, University of Michigan, University of Pittsburgh, University of Rhode Island, University of Southern California, Washington University, Wesleyan College, York University, and more.
 A significant number of TRY alumni come back to Israel for a semester or year abroad at Bar Ilan University, Hebrew University, the University of Haifa, or Tel Aviv University, and many participate in the USY Nativ Year Course before college.

 TRY will offer you an incredible range of opportunities for exploring your Jewish identity!
 You will have the opportunity to live a full Conservative Jewish life, which includes Tefillot three times a day, Birkat Hamazon after meals, different types of Shabbat and synagogue experiences, and engaging text learning experiences.
 You will also have the chance to live according to the Jewish calendar, in which Jewish holidays are national holidays.
 The richness of Jewish life that TRY creates may include aspects that are new or different to what you are accustomed, and you will have the chance to TRY new Jewish experiences on for size!

 Different schools have different approaches to study abroad programs.
-We will work with you and your school throughout this process, helping to insure that your school has all information necessary and access to us in making a decision.
+We will work with you and your school throughout this process, helping to ensure that your school has all information necessary and access to us in making a decision.
 TRY students have come from all types of schools, and we feel confident that we can accommodate a range of academic needs and programs.
 We can work with your school to help them understand our excellent reputation, official high school accreditation, and course selection.
 If you attend an IB (International Baccalaureate) school, we will work together with your school to find appropriate classes and/or tutorials that your school will find acceptable.
 Many IB schools allow their students to take AP or Honors level courses, sometimes with an additional workload, for full credit.